Go and come

 "The chant of 'go and come' is as common as the rows of corn planted in each farm."

-A “runaway” seven year old, with skinned knees from falling off his bicycle too many times and a backpack two sizes too big, walks tentatively into my host family’s compound.
-Immediately I think back to the time, when I was around the same age, I slammed the glass kitchen door, yelling back into the house that I was running away.
+A “runaway” seven-year-old, with skinned knees from falling off his bicycle too many times and a backpack two sizes too big, walks tentatively into my host family’s compound.
+Immediately I think back to the time when I was around the same age.
+I slammed the glass kitchen door, yelling back into the house that I was running away.
 I packed with me only my Barbie doll and my favorite old Scooby-Doo t-shirt; I camped outside for two hours on my old wooden deck before becoming too hungry to wait outside anymore.
-Had I grown up here, in Togo, maybe I really would have run away to a different house, a different family that I considered family-enough to settle there as my permanent residence.
-Alimou, this seven year who now considers me his sister, would never have thought about just waiting on his porch, as I did, with nowhere else to go.
-To him, everyone in village is his family, and everyone would be willing to look after him.
+Had I grown up here, in Togo, maybe I really would have run away to a different house, a different family that I considered family-enough to settle with.
+Alimou, this seven-year-old who now considers me his sister, would never have thought about just waiting on his porch, as I did, with nowhere else to go.
+To him, everyone in the village is his family, and everyone would be willing to look after him.

 Wherever you go, and however much time you spend there, come back home afterwards.
 It’s a parting message freeing you to travel and to work, to visit other people and to accomplish whatever it is you have set out that morning to accomplish.
 But, it is also a reminder that when the day is done and the necessities of work are finished, you should come back, you must come back, for even you, as a foreigner, as a stranger in this land, as a newcomer, are welcome here.
-I could walk to the next house to buy bread and tomatoes, take a moto to Tchamba or Sokode, decide to take vacation days in Lome; I could travel home to the States to visit my family and my host family will, without a doubt say- Ichoda- Go and Come.
-It’s one of the first words I learned in Tchamba and the one I hear the most often.
+I could walk to the next house to buy bread and tomatoes, take a moto to Tchamba or Sokode, decide to take a few vacation days in Lome; I could travel home to the States to visit my family and, still, my host family will, without a doubt say- Ichoda- go and come.
+It’s one of the first words I learned in Tchamba and it's the one I hear the most often.